Wisconsin Department of Natural Resources: External Services Division

 The External Services Division was created though the Department of Natural Resources 2016 and 2017 alignment initiative.
 This division consists of: Watershed Management, Environmental Analysis & Sustainability, Customer & Outreach Services, and Community Financial Assistance.
 "The purpose of this diverse program is to serve as a primary point of contact for businesses, local government and the public."
-Through this division, a well-rounded integration of the local government and public are reached.
+Through this division, an integration of the local government and public are reached.
 In collaboration with other divisions and other agencies, the WDNR is able to apply more parameters when it comes to making a decision about a project or other initiatives.

 The Green Tier Program, a voluntary program set up by the Wisconsin Department of Natural Resources, provides state businesses with the opportunity to bring economics and the environment together.

 As of March 2018, 73 corporations and companies are Green Tier participants, including 3M, ABB Inc., Frito-Lay, and Roundy's Supermarkets, Inc.

 Green Tier includes multiple new charters which includes Legacy Communities – a Smart Growth partnership with an aim to assist communities to develop sustainability strategies at the local level.